perkypranjal/CodeX-Insights/README.md

 ## 🌟 Task:
 As a marketing data analyst, the task is to provide some useful insights to the marketing team of the company, which is responsible for brand awareness, market shares and product development.

-## Let us dive deep into the project & have a look at the data model & all the views which we have created
+## 🌟Let us dive deep into the project & have a look at the data model & all the views which we have created

 ## 🌟 Data Model:
 <img src="https://github.com/perkypranjal/CodeX-Insights/blob/main/Resources/data_model.png" class="center">